samuelrebula/library/README.md

 # library

-repository made for studying inheritance in java, used this for help https://gist.github.com/ProgDan/889235.
+repository made for studying inheritance in java, used this for help https://gist.github.com/ProgDan/889235, props to him.